binnyva/DZG/How to take smart notes : Talk by Sonke Ahrens.md

+---
+title: "How to take smart notes : Talk by Sonke Ahrens"
+tags: literature-notes zettelkasten notes learning
+date: 2021-01-01 11:18:05
+---

 # How to take smart notes : Talk by Sonke Ahrens

 [Source](https://www.youtube.com/watch?v=nPOI4f7yCag)

+Context: This is the author who wrote the main book([[How to Take Smart Notes]]) on Zettelkasten.

 [[Thinking in Zettelkasten]] - Permanent Note on this